tilezen/vector-datasource/README.md

 ##### Formats

-The Mapzen vector tile service provides [tiles in a variety of formats](docs/use-service.md#formats), including GeoJSON, TopoJSON, and MVT binary.
+The Mapzen vector tile stack provides tiles in a variety of formats ([service docs](docs/use-service.md#formats)):

+* [Mapbox Vector Tile](https://github.com/mapbox/vector-tile-spec): use the `.mvt` extension.
+This is a compact format using protocol buffers that is used for raster tile rendering in TileMill2 and vector rendering in MapboxGL.
+* [TopoJSON](https://github.com/mbostock/topojson): use the `.topojson` extension.
+TopoJSON is an optimized form of GeoJSON that saves space by encoding topology and reducing replication of shared geometry.
+* [GeoJSON](http://geojson.org): use the `.json` extension.
+GeoJSON is easy to get started with, human-readable, and compatible with many tools.
+* [OpenScienceMap-format binary tiles](https://github.com/opensciencemap/vtm): use the `.vtm` extension.
+This is a compact format using protocol buffers that is used in the [OpenScienceMap](http://www.opensciencemap.org/) vector rendering library for Android.
+This legacy format is no longer available in Mapzen's vector tile service.

   **We recommend** `TopoJSON` format for desktop web development, and `MVT` format for native mobile development.
-The Mapzen server gzips tiles automatically, so the TopoJSON file format is comparable in file size to MVT over the wire, and it's much friendlier to debug.
+The Mapzen vector tile service gzips tiles automatically, so the TopoJSON file format is comparable in file size to MVT over the wire, and it's much friendlier to debug.

 ##### Drawing a map